SusanRehl/Assessmentweek6/README.md

 Use the power_name string field as the value in your option elements.
 This would store the string on the Hero object.

 Hero Listing & Removal
-READ, DELETE This should show a list of heroes, displaying all the information from the entry captured in the view before.
+READ, DELETE: This should show a list of heroes, displaying all the information from the entry captured in the view before.
 Each listing should have a button to delete the listing from the database.

 Node Server - port 4242.